 Daytime temperatures may vary from about 28°c at lower elevations to around 10°c higher up.
 During the early mornings, evenings and nights the temperatures will be considerably lower, possibly even dropping as low as -10°c in the higher elevations.

-Nepal offers visa on arrivals for most of the nationals (except few African nationals).
+Nepal offers visa on arrival for most of the nationals (except few African nationals).
 Chinese and Indian tourists get visa fee waiver upon arrival in Nepal.

 Vaccinations and Protection